 Criminal Justice Education in South Carolina

 A degree in criminal justice presents a broad variety of career opportunities in South Carolina.
 There are 37 institutions in South Carolina which provide training and education to the students to succeed in criminal justice.
-These colleges and universities offer criminal justice programs at undergraduate and graduate levels.go to school listings
+These colleges and universities offer criminal justice programs at undergraduate and graduate levels.

 CriminalJusticePrograms.com will help you learn more about earning your degree in criminal justice.
 To find out more information about programs in South Carolina, contact the schools at the bottom of the page.

-Financial aid in South Carolina isn't too difficult to find, especially if you’re a good student.
-The South Carolina HOPE Scholarship, the LIFE Scholarship and the Palmetto Fellows Scholarship are all merit-based programs, but there are some needs-based and federally-funded options as well.
+If you are concerned about paying for school, you may want to visit this page to learn more about criminal justice scholarships.
+Financial aid in South Carolina isn’t too difficult to find, especially if you’re a good student.
+The South Carolina HOPE Scholarship, the LIFE Scholarship and the Palmetto Fellows Scholarship are all merit-based programs for those pursuing a criminal justice education, but there are some needs-based and federally-funded options as well.

 Outlook for Criminal Justice in South Carolina

 There are countless careers covered by the criminal justice umbrella.
 There are the well-known jobs like police officer, correctional officer or crime scene investigator, but there are almost fifty other careers from which you can choose.
 For example, paralegal, criminal defense lawyer, social worker, district attorney, environmental protection agent, and bailiff are just a few of the many possibilities.